theoxylo/minecraft_mod_thx/README.txt

         http://www.minecraftforum.net/index.php?showtopic=86765

-    Then add the client THX mod files from the above download to your minecraft.jar.
+    Then add the client THX mod files from the above client download to your minecraft.jar (this gives slightly better performance than just placing the zip file in mods).

     After running at least once, check out the options in file '.minecraft/mods/mod_thx.options' for controls and other settings (see below for annotated listing).